-Whether a batsman, a bowler, or wicketkeeper, cricket players require a broad range of skills and strengths which can be improved by using flywheel training as part of their regime.
+Whether a batsman, a bowler, or a wicketkeeper, cricket players require a broad range of skills and strengths which can be improved by using flywheel training as part of their regime.

 In cricket, flywheel training can target core strengthening for fast bowlers who are prone to developing lower back injuries.
 Due to the repetitive strain that is placed through their bodies, they will benefit from a low-impact strengthening option.
 However, it can also aid in providing fast bowlers with the explosive strength that they require to send the ball down the pitch at speeds in excess of 150km/hr.
 This strength is developed through eccentric overload training.

 Wicketkeepers require exceptional lower limb endurance as they maintain a squatting position and are constantly rising to stand.
 By targeting their legs with the kBox and the kPulley they are able to work on the explosive strength required to dive out of a squat to take a difficult catch.
-All players require the same explosive speed for running between wickets, diving to get back into the crease safely, and also diving to catch or field a ball.
+All team players require the same explosive speed for running between wickets, diving to get back into the crease safely, and also diving to catch or field a ball.